General Data Acquisition best Practices with SpatialExplorer

 It’s important to ensure that your IMU to GNSS antenna offset measurements are within an appropriate range before initiating a mapping mission.
 If these measurements are not within an acceptable range, it will cause a mismatch between uncertainty values (position and attitude), which will make it difficult to obtain a proper IMU alignment solution.
 Before powering on rover, we recommend verifying the IMU to GNSS antenna offset measurements.
-Refer to IMU to GNSS Antenna Offsets.
+The easiest way to confirm the offset is to ensure the correct LiDAR profile is set.
+Each PLS LiDAR comes with manufacturer profiles already defined in SpatialExplorer.
+While connected to a LiDAR, you can access the SETTINGS tab to confirm the correct profile is selected or change profiles as needed.

 2. Provide power to the Phoenix LiDAR system with either the UAV’s power or from a backup battery.
 We recommend using the UAV’s power as your main source and only temporarily using the battery power for “hot swapping” scenarios such as maintenance.